 With this book, educators gain a detailed overview of how they can use the Internet to teach new information, extend students’ learning, and offer exciting opportunities for differentiation.
 The authors discuss the many ways in which Internet resources might be used and provide tips on connecting with experts and peers, conducting responsible research, evaluating websites and more.

 In this book, authors Jim Delisle and Judy Galbraith explain what giftedness means, how gifted kids are identified, and how we might improve the identification process.
 Then they take a close-up look at gifted kids from the inside out—their social and emotional needs.
 Topics include self-image and self-esteem, perfectionism, multipotential, depression, feelings of “differentness,” and stress.
 The authors suggest ways to help gifted underachievers and those who are bored in school, and ways to encourage healthy relationships with friends, family and other adults.
-Click here to read a review of this book.
+Click here to read a review of this book (previous 2002 edition).

 Developed by the Belin-Blank Center, this information packet is designed for professionals working in the field of gifted education.
 It covers the relationship between giftedness and autism, as well as other twice-exceptional issues.